by Dr. Lawrence Wilson

-Even natural sweeteners such as xylitol, manitol and stevia, which are better, keep the sweet craving and taste alive.
-So we do not recommend these at all.
+Even natural sweeteners such as xylitol, mannitol and stevia, which are probably a little better, are not that safe and keep the sweet craving and taste alive.
+So I do not recommend any of them.

 Studies have shown that people who use Nutrasweet, for example, often will then eat a sugary food as well, easily defeating the value of the low-calorie artificial sweetener.

-Once again, avoid the sweet craving problem by not feeding sweets of any kind, including honey or undiluted fruit juice, to yourself or especially to children.
+Once again, avoid the sweet craving problem by not feeding sweets of any kind, including honey or any fruit juice – even diluted - to yourself or especially to children.